 The first of the civil liability Las Vegas shooting death law suits was filed this week.
 There will be many who are going to decry these lawsuits, and there will be a lot of them, as frivolous.
 There are many others who will cry out for justice for the victims – and that justice will be “civil justice” because the bad actor in this case, like in many cases, has killed himself.
 That act ended the criminal and retribution punishment available to the victims and their families.

-But it does beg the question: In a society were automatic weapons capable of killing people at long distances at rapid speeds are made commercially available without any significant restraints, how do we expect to stop those attacks, and who will be responsible when these vicious and well planned terror attacks, or the lone crazy gunman attacks, occur, like in Las Vegas?
+But it does beg the question: In a society where automatic weapons capable of killing people at long distances at rapid speeds are made commercially available without any significant restraints, how do we expect to stop those attacks, and who will be responsible when these vicious and well-planned terror attacks, or the lone crazy gunman attacks, occur, like in Las Vegas?

 The choice on how to “deal” with this problem resides in the government vs. private sector solution analysis.
 Should it be up to the hotel to make sure guests are NOT living in their hotel with an armory?
 Should the government restrict all of society from even having these types of weapons?
 The Second Amendment, at this point, can’t stop reasonable regulation.
 We regulate freedom of speech, we can regulate gun ownership.
 The legal argument against the same is simply a farce.
 Even the most conservative of Supreme Courts would be hard-pressed to overturn reasonable and well-reasoned gun law regulations which properly weighed government regulation needs against the Constitutional right to gun ownership.